|

 and time the visit with the opening hours.

-The Wharf itself is impressive.
-The War Memorial is
+The Wharf itself is impressive and the War Memorial is

 located on the southern entry to the town.